smizy/docker-hadoop-base/README.md

 [![](https://imagelayers.io/badge/smizy/hadoop-base:2.7.2-alpine.svg)](https://imagelayers.io/?images=smizy/hadoop-base:2.7.2-alpine 'Get your own badge on imagelayers.io')

-Lightweight hadoop-common docker image (based on alpine)
+Hadoop(Common/HDFS/YARN/MapReduce) docker image based on jre-8:alpine

 * Namenode is set to high availability mode.
 * Non secure mode
 * Native-hadoop library missing

-The following master FQDN and size is fixed.
-See `etc/*.xml`.

-* zookeeper-1.vnet, zookeeper-2.vnet, zookeeper-3.vnet
-* namenode-1.vent, namenode-2.vnet
-* journalnode-1.vnet, journalnode-2.vent, journalnode-3.vnet
-* resourcemanager-1.vnet
+* conf template applied by mustache.sh

+This setup use FQDN with docker embedded DNS instead of editing /etc/hosts.
 Using FQDN on Hadoop require dns lookup and reverse lookup.

-This setup use FQDN with docker embedded DNS instead of editing /etc/hosts.

 So, you need set --name and --net (container_name.network_name as hostname) for dns lookup from other containers , and set --hostname(-h) for reverse lookup from container itself.